complexdatacollective/documentation.networkcanvas.com/docs/tutorials/server-workflows.md

 ### Settings

-As noted above, the “Settings” tab is where you are able to toggle “on” or “off” the presence of specific study metrics on the overview dashboard of the protocol workspace.
+As noted above, the "Settings" tab is where you are able to toggle "on" or "off" the presence of specific study metrics on the overview dashboard of the protocol workspace.
 From this tab, you can also delete a workspace.

 Note: deleting a workspace will permanently remove a copy of the protocol file and any associated data that has been imported from Server.